Tag Archive for: Elmore Leonard

 Now, with that said and with an absolute clear understanding of the rules—NO Weather!—let’s get on with the show … today’s true story.
 And it starts like this … with the weather.

 It was a dark and stormy night in our county.
-A sideways rain driven by the type of wind gusts that TV weather reporters are often seen battling during live hurricane coverage of the really big ones, the storms that send trees toppling and waves crashing onto houses far from the shoreline.
+Rain lashed against my windshield in sheets, driven horizontally by gusts of wind that played a violent to-and-fro game of tug of war with the red oaks and pines flanking the county road.
+It was a sideways kind of rain that TV weather reporters often battle during live hurricane coverage of the really big ones.
+Their on-camera backdrops are airborne lawn chairs and garbage cans, toppling trees, and waves crashing onto houses far from the shoreline.

 I was hard at work that night, patrolling county roads and checking on businesses and homes, when my headlights reflected from something shiny a ways into in the woods.
 I stopped, backed up, and turned onto a narrow sloppy-wet dirt path that led me to a clearcut section along a power line, and eventually to the source of the reflection.
 It was a car parked approximately thirty yards off a dirt road next to a river.
 I used my spotlight to examine the vehicle and the surrounding area.